 Introduction

 Dual pathological malignant subtypes within the same breast may significantly influence one’s prognosis.
-This is because certain combinations are associated with either favourable or poor clinical outcome (1).
-Breast cancer can present as a unifocal or multifocal disease, whereby multiple tumour lesions are located in the same quadrant.
-Multicentric disease refers to tumour lesions located in different quadrants of the same breast.
+This is because certain histological combinations are associated with either favourable or poor clinical outcomes (1).
+Breast cancer can present as a unifocal or multifocal disease, whereby multiple tumours are located in the same quadrant.
+Multicentric disease refers to tumours located in different quadrants of the same breast.
 Contemporary classification often group multifocal and multicentric presentations under the collective term Multifocal Multicentric Breast Carcinoma (MMBC), recognizing their shared clinical features and implications.

 MMBC has been identified as an independent factor associated with more aggressive disease behaviour, including increased recurrence risk and reduced disease-free survival (DFS) and overall survival (OS), when compared to unifocal breast cancer (2,3).